 What is Type Casting?

 Typecasting may be defined as the process of converting the data type of the outcome of any operation to another data type.
-This is one of the crucial options provided by the C language to protect the unwanted consumption of memory.
+This is one of the C language’s crucial options to protect the unwanted consumption of memory.
 It is the way to make the variable store the value of any operation in a manner so that it consumes the limited memory.
 It is actually introduced to improve the efficiency of memory management.
-Typecasting makes it very simple to convert the data type of the values but we have to make sure that the values that we are converting should be the right one.
+Typecasting makes it very simple to convert the values’ data type, but we have to make sure that the values that we are converting should be the right ones.
 For instance, converting the character to integer may sound strange but converting the float value into integer makes sense.

-Typecasting can be introduced using the appropriate syntax which has a particular way of defining.
-Sometimes the type conversion may happen on its own while sometimes we will need to do that.
+Typecasting can be introduced using the appropriate syntax, which has a particular way of defining.
+Sometimes the type conversion may happen on its own, while sometimes, we will need to do that.
 We will be covering the mode of conversion in the next section.
-There are several things we have to take care of while using type casting like the correct syntax, the correct data type that has to be converted and so on.
-It helps in developing the program that works smoothly due to very less memory consumption and also helps the program in its fast execution.
+We have to take several things while using type casting, like the correct syntax, the correct data type that has to be converted, and so on.
+It helps develop the program that works smoothly due to very little memory consumption and helps the program in its fast execution.

 Types of Type Casting

 Based on how the conversion of the value of any data type is taking place, the typecasting has been divided into two types that are explained below:

 In this mode of typecasting, the value of one data type could be converted to the other on its own, and we will not be required to mention anything.
 It all happens on its own or automatically.
 It usually happens when the variable that has to store the converted value has the size more as compared to the value that has to be converted.
 For instance, when there is a need to convert the integer value to the float value, it will happen as the size of the integer is 2 bytes while the float can hold a value of 4 bytes.